GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/WorkInteractivelyOnCI.rst

 When developing with GEOS, developers may sometimes face compilation errors or test failures that only manifest in specific Continuous Integration (CI) builds.
 To effectively troubleshoot these issues, it's advisable to debug directly in the target environment.
 The preferred method involves using Docker to locally replicate the problematic image.
-However, for those without Docker access on their machines, an alternative is to establish a connection to the CI machines.
+However, for those without Docker access on their machines, (or for cases inherently related to the CI configuration), an alternative is to establish a connection to the CI machines.
 Here are the steps to do so:

 Step 1: Adding a GHA to establish a connection
 ==============================================

+First, as much as you can, try to reduce the number of jobs you're triggering by commenting out the configurations you do not require for your debugging.
-In your branch, add the following GHA to the `.github/build_and_test.yml`.
+Then in your branch, add the following GHA step to the `.github/build_and_test.yml` (see full documentation of the action `here <https://github.com/lhotari/action-upterm>_`).

 .. code-block:: console
   - name: ssh